ThomasMertes/seed7/src/read_me.txt

   OS_PATH_HAS_DRIVE_LETTERS: TRUE if the absolute paths of
                              the operating system use drive
                              letters.
 Determined by chkccomp.c.

-  MAP_ABSOLUTE_PATH_TO_DRIVE_LETTERS: Defined in config.h, if
-                                      absolute paths (paths
-                                      starting with '/') must
-                                      be mapped to operating
-                                      system paths with drive
-                                      letter.
-E.g.: "/c" is
-                                      mapped to the drive letter
-                                      "C:".

-  FORBID_DRIVE_LETTERS: Defined in config.h, if a Seed7 path
-                        with drive letters must raise
-                        RANGE_ERROR.

-  EMULATE_ROOT_CWD: Defined in config.h, if the operating
-                    system uses drive letters and reading the directory "/" must return a list of available drives.

   REDIRECT_FILDES_1: Shell parameter to redirect to the file
                      descriptor 1.
 Under Linux/Unix/BSD and